Top executives often report to a board of directors.

 - Identify places to cut costs and to improve performance, policies, and programs

 The responsibilities of top executives largely depend on an organization’s size.
-For example, an owner or manager of a small organization, such as an independent retail store, often is responsible for purchasing, hiring, training, quality control, and day-to-day supervisory duties.
-In large organizations, however, top executives typically focus more on formulating policies and strategic planning, while general and operations managers direct day-to-day operations.
+In small organizations, such as an independent retail store, an owner or manager often is responsible for hiring, training, quality control, and day-to-day supervisory duties.
+In large organizations, chief executives typically focus on formulating policies and planning strategies, while general and operations managers direct day-to-day operations.

 The following are examples of types of top executives:

 Chief executive officers (CEOs), who are also known by titles such as executive director, managing director, or president, provide overall direction for companies and organizations.
-CEOs manage company operations, formulate and implement policies, and ensure goals are met.
+CEOs manage company operations, formulate and implement policies, and ensure that goals are met.
 They collaborate with and direct the work of other top executives and typically report to a board of directors.

-Mayors, along with governors, city managers, and county administrators, are chief executive officers of governments.
-They typically oversee budgets, programs, and the use of resources.
+Mayors, city managers, county administrators, and governors are chief executive officers of governments.
+They usually oversee budgets, programs, and the use of resources.
 Mayors and governors must be elected to office, whereas managers and administrators are typically appointed.

 School superintendents and college or university presidents are chief executive officers of school districts and postsecondary schools.
 They manage issues such as student achievement, budgets and resources, general operations, and relations with government agencies and other stakeholders.